Revealing the properties of void galaxies and their assembly using the EAGLE simulation: Introduction

 In this paper, we aim to conduct a systematic investigation of the properties of central galaxies as a function of their location on the cosmic web using the largest simulation of the \EAGLE project.
 This simulation, although it is relatively small compared to the largest voids observed in the Universe, allows us to have a representative number of galaxies in diverse regions.
 This analysis is a step forward to the next generation of cosmological simulations, which will be focused on larger volumes.
 The \textsc{eagle} simulations reproduce the low-redshift properties of a galaxy population in agreement with observations \citep{schaye2015,crain2015,mcAlpine2016}. \cite{lagos2015} find a remarkable agreement between the H$_2$ properties of \EAGLE galaxies and those that are observed. \cite{tissera2019} demonstrated that the \EAGLE simulation is able to reproduce observed the large diversity of gas-phase metallicity gradients.
 Investigating the highest resolution \EAGLE simulation, \cite{tissera2021} analysed the evolution of the gas-phase metallicity gradients, highlighting the importance of mergers in driving the diversity of metallicity gradients observed today.

 We use the void catalogue developed by \cite{paillas2017}, which is based on a spherical underdensity finder that characterises the voids by their centre position and size.
-We define four galaxy samples according to their distance to the closest void and, therefore, according to the large-scale environment.
-We explore the astrophysical properties of galaxies in relation to the location of the cosmic web.
+We construct four galaxy samples based on the void-centric distance, which is defined as the distance to the centre of the nearest void for a given galaxy, and consequently investigate the properties of galaxies regarding the large-scale environment.
 To clearly distinguish mass dependence from environmental dependency (i.e., the effects driven by the overabundance of low-stellar mass galaxies in voids), we additionally investigate subsamples of galaxies with identical stellar mass distributions.
+It is important to note that our goal is not to do a direct and fair comparison with each observational dataset, since we would need to account for all of the many systematic elements that may possibly bias our comparison with a particular observational data.
+However, in order to guide the reader, we cite global tendencies identified via observations.

 The outline of the paper is organised as follows.
-We describe the \EAGLE simulations, the void finder, and the definitions of the parent galaxy samples according to the distance of the closest void in section \ref{sec:data}.
+We describe the \EAGLE simulations, the void finder, and the definitions of the parent galaxy samples according to the void-centric distance in section \ref{sec:data}.
 In Section \ref{sec:galwithdist}, we investigate the main properties of galaxies as a function of their distance to the nearest void.
 In Section \ref{sec:galprop}, we investigate the galaxy properties for galaxy subsamples with identical stellar mass distribution as galaxies located in the internal parts of the voids.
 We then explore the evolution and assembly of galaxies using the subsamples in section \ref{sec:assembly}.
-Finally, we discuss and summarise our findings in Section \ref{sec:summary}.
+Finally, we discuss and summarise our findings in Sections \ref{sec:discussion} \& \ref{sec:summary} respectively.